aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Installing ScanCode
 -------------------

-Scancode-Toolkit can be installed in 3 different methods.
+ScanCode-Toolkit can be installed in 3 different methods.

 .. _newcomer_before: